Endomorphisms of superelliptic jacobians: Abelian varieties with multiplications

 \begin{proof} Clearly, $\End_K(X,i)\otimes\Q$ also has no zero divisors.
 If $\J\subset \I$ is a non-empty Galois-invariant subset then $e_{\J}:=\sum_{s\in\J}e_s$ is a non-zero element of $\End_K(X,i)\otimes\Q$.
 Now, if $\I$ contains two non-empty disjoint Galois-invariant subsets $\J_1$ and $\J_2$ then $e_{\J_1} e_{\J_2}=0$. \end{proof}

 \begin{thm} Suppose that $E$ is a number field that is normal over $\Q$.
 Suppose that $K$ is a field of characteristic zero that contains a subfield isomorphic to $E$.
 Suppose that $X$ is defined over $K$ and $i(\OC) \subset \End_K(X)$.
-Let $\Lie_K(X)$ be the tangent space to $X$ at the origin, which carries a natural structure of $E\otimes_{\Q}K$-module.
+Let $\Lie_K(X)$ be the tangent space to $X$ at the origin, which carries the natural structure of a $E\otimes_{\Q}K$-module.
 For each field embedding $\tau:E\hookrightarrow K$ we put

 If $\End_K(X,i)$ has no zero divisors then every $n_{\tau}$ is divisible by $\#(\I)$.
-In particular, if the greatest common divisor of all $n_{\tau}$ is $1$ then $\#(\I)=1$, i.e., both $\End^0(X)$ and $\End^0(X,i)$ are simple $\Q$-algebras, and $X$ is isogenous over $K_a$ to a self-product of an absolutely simple abelian variety. \end{thm} \begin{rem} The nonnegative integers $n_{\tau}(X,i)$ do not depend on the choice of $K$. \end{rem}
+In particular, if the greatest common divisor of all $n_{\tau}$ is $1$ then $\#(\I)=1$, i.e., $\End^0(X)$ is a simple $\Q$-algebra, and $X$ is isogenous over $K_a$ to a self-product of an absolutely simple abelian variety. \end{thm} \begin{rem} The nonnegative integers $n_{\tau}(X,i)$ do not depend on the choice of $K$. \end{rem}

 \begin{proof}[Proof of Theorem \ref{multtangent}] The embedding $i$ gives rise to the embeddings

 and

 On the other hand, if $s=\sigma(t)$ for $s,t\in\I, \sigma\in\Gal(K)$ then